 In 1967, after Florence Ballard’s dismissal, the group changed their title to Diana Ross & the Supremes.
 With the addition of Cindy Birdsong, The Supremes recorded several #1 hits including Love Child and Someday We’ll Be Together.

-Hard times ensued for Ballard, in particular a failed $8.7 million lawsuit against her former employers, Motown Records.
+Hard times ensued for Ballard, in particular a failed $8.7 million lawsuit against her former employer, Motown Records.

 The name change inevitably began rumours of Diana’s leaving the group and going solo.
 On 14 January 1970, Diana Ross and the Supremes gave a farewell performance at the Frontier Hotel in Las Vegas.